 Sprint is a popular name but appears to be facing tough competition from other brands like AT&T and Verizon.
 Realizing the need to uplift its brand image, the company came up with an online campaign where it joined hands with some well-known influencers like Bradley Martyn and Rachel Cook.

 The campaign was different from other similar campaigns as Sprint did not make its influencers act.
-It used their strengths to reach a wider audience by letting them do what they do best while also promoting its services.
+It used its strengths to reach a wider audience by letting them do what they do best while also promoting its services.

 The campaign showed that it can be very effective to use influencers’ strengths in the right manner instead of making them act.